 Due to the release of growth hormone, intermittent fasting boosts muscle gain (Ho et al. 198812).

 However, it is vital to exercise in a fasted state.
-Therefore, it is better to eat after than before workout while intermittent fasting.
+Therefore, it is better to eat after than before a workout while intermittent fasting.

 Given the essential goals of burning fat and activating autophagy for health benefits, this even makes more sense (Schwalm et al. 201513):